reflectoring/reflectoring.github.io/content/blog/2023/2023-11-20-design-patterns.md

 This structure allows for easy extension of the system by introducing new products and factories without modifying the existing client code.

-## Factory Design Pattern
+## Factory Pattern

-The Factory Design Pattern is a creational pattern that provides an interface for creating objects in a super class but allows subclasses to alter the type of objects that will be created.
+The Factory pattern is a creational pattern that provides an interface for creating objects in a super class but allows subclasses to alter the type of objects that will be created.
 This pattern is often used when a class cannot anticipate the class of objects it must create.

-Here's an example of a simple Factory Design Pattern in Kotlin:
+Here's an example of a simple Factory pattern in Kotlin:

 ```kotlin
 // Product interface